peter1456/CSCI-3100-Project-TutorDB/README.md

-In this initial code, CSS are not included because our team think that cosmetic details of websites do not define the architecture of our web app.
-The frontend will look much more better compared to the very crude product shown.

-The html page of personal page is temporary, and it will be rendered by embedded.js in final code.
+This is the endproduct of our homepage
+This web app use node.js and mongodb
+The app folder stores component's js files, and database definitions The public folder stores some pictures for showing in pages The views folder stores the webpages to be rendered